-This Corporate Governance Statement reflects the corporate governance and other related policies and practices in place for the Qube Group as at 12 October 2016 and has been approved by the Qube Board.
-Information about the governance framework, the policies and charters referred to in this statement can be found on Qube's website at www.qube.com.au/about/corporate-governance.
+This Corporate Governance Statement reflects the position in relation to corporate governance matters during and as at the end of the Reporting Period and has been approved by the Qube Board.
+Information about the governance framework, the policies and charters referred to in this statement can be found on Qube's website at www.gube.com.au/about/corporate-governance.